futurice/android-rxmvvmdi/README.md

 # android-rxmvvmdi
-Project for introducing Android developers to how one can combine Rx, MVVM, DI, and unit testing concepts.
+Project for introducing Android developers to how one can combine Rx, MVVM, DI, data-binding, and unit testing concepts.
 Each activity introduces a certain set of concepts which are documented in the activity class itself.

 ## Setup
 ### JDK8